rahim-jr/AI-Object-Detection/README.md

 ## ⚙️ Features

 - ✅ Toggle switch to turn AI on or off
-- ✅ Range slider to control frame rate
+- ✅ Switch between front and back cameras
+- ✅ Optimized for performance with `requestAnimationFrame`

 ## 🖼️ Images
 <a href="https://ibb.co/JCNgfJr"><img src="https://i.ibb.co/3kwQDZS/preview-combined.jpg" alt="preview-combined" width="100%"></a>